The Old Grey Whistle Test

 The Old Grey Whistle Test (sometimes abbreviated to Whistle Test or OGWT) is a British television music series broadcast by the BBC.
 It was devised by producer Rowan Ayers, commissioned by David Attenborough, and aired on BBC2 from 1971 to 1988.
-It took over the late-night slot from Disco 2, which ran between September 1970 and July 1971, while continuing to feature non-chart music.
+It took over the late-night slot from Disco 2, which ran between September 1970 and July 1971 inclusive, while continuing to feature non-chart music.
 The original producer, involved in an executive capacity throughout the show's entire history, was Michael Appleton.

-On 23 February 2018, a one-off live three-hour special of The Old Grey Whistle Test was broadcast on BBC Four, hosted by Harris to mark 30 years since the final episode had been broadcast.
+On 23 February 2018, a one-off live three-hour special of The Old Grey Whistle Test was broadcast on BBC Four, hosted by Bob Harris to mark 30 years since the final episode had been broadcast.

 History

 Launched on BBC2, the series focused on albums, rather than chart hits covered on BBC1 by Top of the Pops.
 According to presenter Bob Harris, it derived its name from a Tin Pan Alley phrase from years before.
 When they got the first pressing of a record they would play it to people they called "the old greys" – doormen in grey suits.
 Any song the doormen could remember and whistle, having heard it just once or twice, had passed the old grey whistle test.

 The series was originally produced in a studio at BBC Television Centre in west London known as "Pres B", which had been originally designed for shooting weather forecasts and in-vision continuity.
 The studio was only 32 × 22 ft.
 Due to the lack of technology that accommodated live performances, bands mimed to tracks in early episodes.

-The series' opening titles theme was an animation of a male figure made up of stars (known as the 'Star Kicker') dancing.
+The original intro for The Old Grey Whistle Test (1971) featured a naked woman painted entirely in green dancing to the Santana track "Jingo".
+This visual sequence was used during the show's first season, when it was presented by rock journalist Richard Williams.
+The series' opening titles theme changed to an animation of a male figure made up of stars (known as the 'Star Kicker') dancing, when Bob Harris took over as the presenter.
 The programme's title music, with its harmonica theme, was a track called Stone Fox Chase by a Nashville band, Area Code 615.

 The first host was Richard Williams, features editor of the music weekly Melody Maker.
 From 1972 the programme was presented by disc jockey Bob Harris (nicknamed ‘Whispering Bob Harris’ because of his quiet voice and laid-back style).
 He later became notorious among the younger generation for distancing himself on air from Roxy Music's first performance on the show and calling the New York Dolls "mock rock".